PUITAR/ANNS/README.md

 ## Dataset

-All datasets used in this library are in the **vecs**-format, which you can download from [here](https://github.com/erikbern/ann-benchmarks.git).
-We here provid a framework base on Ann-benchmark, to download the datasets and convert them to **vecs**-format.
+All datasets used in this library are in the **vecs**-format.
+If your interested dataset is in the ann-benchmark, we here provid a framework base on the benchmark, to download the datasets and convert them to **vecs**-format.
 You can find the code in [here](https://github.com/PUITAR/ANNS-DATA.git).

 ## Delta-Development